 Ratos continuously works to strengthen the internal and subsidiaries' risk processes.
-In 2015-2016, Ratos works to expand the risk management process with an assurance mapping, i.e. a clarification of responsibilities and validation of internal processes and identified risks.
-Ratos's greatest risks are summarised in the Directors' report > on pages 72-73.
+In 2015-2016, Ratos expanded the risk management process with an assurance mapping, i.e. a clarification of responsibilities and validation of internal processes and identified risks.
+Ratos's greatest risks are summarised in the Directors' report on > pages 46-49.

-Ratos supports the subsidiaries with proposals for structure, models, etc., for work with risk management, see illustration below.
+Ratos supports the subsidiaries with structure, models, etc., for work with risk management, see illustration below.